carbon-language/carbon-lang/docs/project/goals.md

 **Idiomatic code should perform reasonably well.** Developers should not regularly be required to choose between performance and readability.
-Although some software may still need fine-tuning, Carbon's design should aim to provide high performance for regular code.
+Although some software may require complex code for performance tuning, Carbon's design should aim to provide high performance for regular code.

 **Code should perform predictably.** The reader and writer of code should be able to easily understand its expected performance, given sufficient background